fardjad/blog/README.md

 content and replaces it with the post title followed by some extra information, such as my name, the date of the post, and a link to the original Gist (see [here](./src/server/page/post.tsx) for more details).

-All pages are rendered on the server-side and [cached](./src/server/cache/cache.ts) to reduce the load on the server.

 ## Noteworthy Dependencies